 Conclusion

 The clear conclusion of this multi-dimensional study is that success in combating the early stages of the Covid-19 pandemic was little influenced by health resources and spend, but was much more beneficially influenced by having an empowering and open style of government.
 Secondly, governments which already supported their people’s awareness, such as by investing in higher education, and then in the crisis listening to the scientists and explaining to the people from a position of respectful and empathic leadership, fared much better.
-This fits with the concept of Health in all Policies as the key to the health of populations 34, and with more recent analysis linked to Covid-19.
-The style of many politicians and policy makers, in setting a policy dogma on health system style, and promoting higher funding levels, appears to be missing a key point.
+This fits with the concept of Health in all Policies as the key to the health of populations [34], and with more recent analysis linked to Covid-19.
+[36] The style of many politicians and policy makers, in setting a policy dogma on health system style, and promoting higher funding levels, appears to be missing a key point.
 What seems proven as important and effective is a government focussed on leading the people, explaining problems and resultant policies, with a culture of leadership rather than instruction.
-This study’s findings also accord with a recent global analysis which identified Canada, Denmark, Finland, Iceland, Ireland, New Zealand and Norway as the countries having the freest forms of democracy - all these countries are shown in our study to have had good early phase Covid outcomes, particularly in effective responses to the initial impact giving rapid corrective action as reported in Table 3
+This study’s findings also accord with a recent global analysis which identified Canada, Denmark, Finland, Iceland, Ireland, New Zealand and Norway as the countries having the freest forms of democracy [37] - all these countries are shown in our study to have had good early phase Covid outcomes, particularly in effective responses to the initial impact giving rapid corrective action as reported in Table 3

 As already stated, this study was limited by the need to find and use impartial comparable data.
 The study also took each state as a jurisdictional entity, and was not able to consider the complexity of different forms of federal states and variants of service decentralisation and devolution.
 But at a top level this arguably does not undermine the core findings.